Before

 ‘Think Butch & Sundance.
 Thelma & Louise.
 Bonnie & Clyde.’

 ‘They all died,’ Becky said.
 ‘We should join them.’
-She had one last puff on the cigarette and flicked the butt over the rails.
+She took one last puff on the cigarette and flicked the butt over the rails.

 ‘Let me go.’

 ‘I can’t,’ Owen said, and knew he could.
-Pretend she had caught him by surprise at the inquest.
-Sob from the dock.
+Pretend at the inquest she had caught him by surprise.
+Sob in the dock.

 ‘My choice.’

 ‘My conscience.’
-Becky bit into his arm.
+Becky bit his arm.
 Pain shot through his body.
-He retaliated.
-Pinched her left nipple.
+He retaliated by pinching her left nipple.
 ‘They’ll blame me for your death.
 Owen Chard will be a social outcast.’

 ‘Nobody cares about us.’
-Becky bit him again.
-Flailed her head into his face.
-He stayed low, hoping a lucky hit didn’t damage expensive porcelain teeth he could not afford to repair.
-She grabbed for his testicles.
-He kicked her legs.
-She fell to the ground.
-He landed on top.
+Becky bit him again and flailed her head into his face.
+He stayed low, hoping a lucky hit didn’t damage expensive porcelain teeth he couldn’t afford to repair.
+She grabbed his testicles.
+He kicked her legs, she fell to the ground and he landed on top.
 She lay motionless.
-‘Break my neck, please,’ she whispered.
+‘Break my neck, please.’

 ‘Stay down,’ Owen hissed into her left ear, his right exposed.
-He waited for teeth to bite, but, by some fluke, he had knocked the fight out of her.
+He waited for teeth to bite, but by some fluke, he’d knocked the fight out of her.

 ‘We’re celebrating,’ Owen said, knowing all good lies have truthful foundations.
 ‘We’ve just got engaged and heights make her horny.’
 Owen picked himself up.
-Grabbed Becky’s hand.
-Lifted her from the cold stone.
+He grabbed Becky’s hand and lifted her from the cold stone.
 The adrenaline rush was over.
 The fight had exhausted him.
 He wouldn’t be able to stop her if she tried again.

 ‘You’re bleeding,’ said the patrolman.